 Medicaid agencies and managed care organizations (MCOs) are increasingly recognizing the value of addressing beneficiaries’ social determinants of health (SDOH).
-In this Association for Community Affiliated Plans (ACAP) webinar, the Center for Health Care Strategies (CHCS) will present findings from its nationwide review of Medicaid managed care contracts and § 1115 demonstrations.
-CHCS will outline how states are using these contracts and § 1115 demonstrations to require or incentivize SDOH-related activities through care coordination and management, quality assessment and performance improvement, additional services, MCO payment incentives, and value-based payment.
-CHCS will also present recommendations for federal policymakers to help plans and states design innovative strategies to address Medicaid beneficiaries’ SDOH.
+During this Association for Community Affiliated Plans (ACAP) webinar, the Center for Health Care Strategies (CHCS) presented findings from its nationwide review of Medicaid managed care contracts and § 1115 demonstrations.
+CHCS outlined how states are using these contracts and demonstrations to require or incentivize SDOH-related activities.
+CHCS also presented recommendations for federal policymakers to help plans and states design innovative strategies to address Medicaid beneficiaries’ SDOH.

-The webinar is based on a forthcoming ACAP report authored by CHCS, Addressing Social Determinants of Health via Medicaid Managed Care Contracts and § 1115 Demonstrations, that examines Medicaid managed care contracts or requests for proposals in 40 states in addition to 25 approved § 1115 demonstrations.
+The webinar is based on an ACAP report authored by CHCS, Addressing Social Determinants of Health via Medicaid Managed Care Contracts and § 1115 Demonstrations, that examines Medicaid managed care contracts in 40 states and 25 approved § 1115 demonstrations.

 I. Welcome and Introduction